Strategic Research for improving quality in healthcare

 SIKT

-The Birth Transition Concept will add information value when using NeoBeat immediately after birth, also when the baby is placed on the mother’s belly with intact cord.
-Sensor technology will measure changes in lung volume due to breathing and ventilation, heart rate and ECG, oxygenation and changes in blood volume to the skin.
+New sensor technology complements heart rate from NeoBeat immediately after birth, also when the baby is placed on the mother’s belly with intact cord.
+We measure changes in lung volume due to breathing and ventilation, changes in oxygenation, and changes in perfusion.
 Sensor information will be processed and presented on a monitor.

 Learn from every birth and resuscitation